 The majority of risk analysts work in offices as they examine statistical reports and other documents.
 Sometimes analysts must go into the field to gather data, which could involve walking through businesses, talking with employees, and taking accurate measurements of the work environment.
 Analysts may also travel to libraries or government records offices to pull up additional information needed for determining risk factors.

 Information from the BLS shows that employers prefer applicants with at least a bachelor's degree related to finance; however, recent hiring trends indicate that many employers prefer applicants who hold graduate degrees.
 Master's degree programs in risk management offer such coursework as investment planning, market risk management, credit risk management, investment statistics, and probability.
 Graduate level certificate programs in financial risk management are also available and include courses, such as hedging and derivatives, asset securities, and quantitative risk management.

 Currently, the BLS does not have salary statistics specifically for risk analysts.
 Since risk analysts are considered a specialty field under the category of financial managers, salary statistics for financial managers provide comparable information.
-As of May 2015, the BLS listed that financial managers in all industries earned a median annual salary of $117,990.
-Records from that same year indicated that the financial managers who earned the highest average annual salaries worked in the following states: New York, New Jersey, Delaware, Colorado, and the District of Columbia.
+As of May 2018, the BLS listed that financial managers in all industries earned a median annual salary of $127,990.
+Records from that same year indicated that the financial managers who earned the highest average annual salaries worked in the following states: New York, New Jersey, Delaware, Connecticut, and the District of Columbia.